encord-team/encord-client-python/docs/source/authentication.rst

 We only recommend you to use this authentication if

-* You do not have the access rights to access a project or dataset
+* You do not have user access rights for a project or dataset
 * You want to access a project or dataset as part of an automated pipeline without using a user access